-Extending our core mission of presenting dynamic exhibitions by the world’s most compelling artists and making culture accessible to all, Public Art Fund: Creative Partnerships bring strategic planning, curatorial, and project management expertise to leading cultural institutions, corporations, and civic organizations across the globe.
+Extending our core mission to present dynamic exhibitions by the world’s most compelling artists and make culture accessible to all, Public Art Fund: Creative Partnerships brings strategic planning, curatorial, project management, and communications expertise to leading cultural institutions, corporations, and civic organizations across the globe.
 Through these collaborations, Public Art Fund commissions permanent installations and temporary exhibitions in line with the unique vision of our partners and the specific parameters of each site, resulting in new artworks that activate public spaces, create engaged constituencies, and amplify the impact of our partners’ own initiatives through the power of public art.

 In 2011 Public Art Fund, in partnership with American Friends of Magen David Adom, commissioned a new monumental work by Franz West (1947 – 2012) for the plaza abutting the William H. Bloomberg MDA Jerusalem Station in Israel.
 Named in honor of Michael R. Bloomberg’s father and the flagship of Magen David Adom’s nationwide facilities, the station provides emergency medical, disaster, ambulance and blood bank service for the surrounding areas.
 West’s Waiting Room is made of painted fiberglass and steel, and the twenty-foot high vibrant green and blue sculpture is comprised of eight unique curved shapes, with protruding elements at the base that form a seating area for the public.
 The work has become a part of the cityscape, growing into a landmark and gathering place, as well as a respite for visitors to the station.